wp-plugins/staff-directory/readme.txt

 Tags: staff directory
 Requires at least: 2.3.0
 Tested up to: 4.2.1
-Stable Tag: tags/0.9.4
+Stable Tag: tags/0.9.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- Allows Wordpress to keep track of your staff directory for your website.
-Good for churches, small companies, etc.
+ Easily display a list of staff/faculty/team members.
+Supports staff categories as well.
+Good for churches, companies, teams, etc.

 == Description ==

-Staff Directory is deigned to keep track of your list of staff members for easy display on your site.
-It also allows for categorization of your staff.
+Staff Directory is deigned to help you easily display a list of staff/faculty/team members.
+It also supports staff categories as well as an array of options for the [staff-directory] shortcode.

+The plugin provides 2 basic templates but also offers a completely custom template option.

 == Installation ==